 - Sampling time and protocol.
-Click here for protocol that includes the best time to collect samples and proper sample collecting and handling procedures.
+Click here to access a White Paper that contains information about the best time to collect samples and proper sample collecting and handling procedures.
 Click here for tips to consider if sampling is delayed until spring. - Variety Trials.
 Select varieties with known resistance to species and race/type that are present. - Crop Rotation.
 Plan a rotational cropping system to avoid yield reductions.
 The three nematodes of concern that affect soybeans in the Midsouth are the SCN, root-knot, and reniform.
-Each of these has different alternate host crops that will affect the choice of a rotational crop.
+Each of these has different alternate host crops that will affect the choice of a rotational crop. - It has become increasingly important that varieties with resistance from sources other than PI 88788 be used when available.
+Click here for more information about this.

 PESTICIDE APPLICATION.
-Consider nozzle type, tank-mix options, weather conditions, and time of day when applying all pesticides.
+Consider nozzle type,

+tank-mix options, weather conditions, and time of day when applying all pesticides.
 Pesticide labels will specify the criteria for most of these factors.